-The 2019-20 State Budget Act provides that \$1,000,000 be made available annually to the City of Los Angeles on a non-competitive basis.
-BSCC intends to make a conditional award to the City of Los Angeles in the amount of \$3,000,000, to include three years of budget appropriations (FY 2018-19, 2019-20 and 2020-21).
+The State Budget Act provides that \$2,000,000 be made available annually to the City of Los Angeles on a non-competitive basis.
 The City of Los Angeles is required to submit a proposal that meets the RFP requirements.
-(Note that CBOs serving residents within the City of Los Angeles are still eligible to apply.)
+(Note: CBOs serving residents within the City of Los Angeles are still eligible to apply separately under funding categories 2 and 3, as applicable.)